-print a$; '''
+PRINT a$ '''

 Like other BASIC dialects, MY-BASIC is case-insensitive; it means PRINT A\$ or Print a\$ will perform the same behaviour.
 You would get the response text after giving it a RUN command and hinting the enter key.
-Any text begins with a single quote until the end of that line is called a comment (or remark) which won't influence the program logic; a comment does not perform anything, it's just a short explanation of code.
-It's also able to use the retro REM statement to start a comment as well
+Any text begins with a single quote and end to that line wouldn't be parsed to interpretable structure because it is a comment which won't influence the logic; a comment does not perform anything, it's just a short explanation of statements.
+MY-BASIC also supports multi-line comment surrounded by "I and "I, for example: